bencodezen/bencodezen/src/blog/saturday-solutions-2.md

 #### Replace every item that is divisble by 3 with the string "triforce."
 Only loop through items that have an even index.
 In other words, the loop should only run 5 times.

+This is a trick problem in that there is only one solution.
+If you use any other loop, you end up breaking the requirement of only running 5 iterations of the loop.

 ```js
 var triList = []